MicrosoftDocs/customer-insights/ci-docs/journeys/push-messages.md

     :::image type="content" source="media/save-text-message.png" alt-text="Save condition." lightbox="media/save-text-message.png":::

-1. Repeat these steps for all your needed conditions.
+1. Repeat these steps for each condition you add.

 ## Add a Customer Voice survey to a push notification